jimbeveridge/animation_tutorial/README.md

 Sample code for my Flutter animation tutorial

-Needs to be updated for the latest version of Flutter, such as vsync.
+Animate1 to Animate5 have been updated to the current API in Aug 2017.
+You can run each of the file by right-clicking on it and select "Run Animate[1-5].dart" in the context menu.